JustOpenSource/fatalshootings/README.md

 ####getComponent()####

 To get a template without calling `res.render()`, you can use `getComponent()`.
-You can use this method synchronously or asynchronously.
+You can use this method on synchronous or asynchronous model data processors.

 getComponet, when used synchronously, will return: